Baby boomers: Cultural influences

 In the West, those born in the years before the actual boom were often the most influential people among boomers.
-Some of these people were musicians such as The Beatles, Bob Dylan, and The Rolling Stones, as well as writers like Jack Kerouac, Allen Ginsberg, Betty Friedan, Aleksandr Solzhenitsyn, Herbert Marcuse and other authors of the Frankfurt School of Social Theory, who were either slightly or vastly older than the boomer generation.
+Some of these people were musicians such as The Beatles, Bob Dylan, and The Rolling Stones; writers like Jack Kerouac, Allen Ginsberg, Betty Friedan, Aleksandr Solzhenitsyn, Herbert Marcuse, and other authors of the Frankfurt School of Social Theory; and political leaders such as Mao Zedong, Fidel Castro, and Che Guevara.
+As romanticists and idealists safe from political retribution, radical youths did not care for competency or results as much as ideology.
+To this end, revolutionary icons such as Mao, Castro, or Guevara proved to be potent symbols.
+Kerouac, Ginsberg, and the poet Sylvia Plath encouraged their readers to question cultural norms.
 Parents, by contrast, saw their influence greatly diminished.
 This was a time of rapid change, and what the parents could teach their children was less important than what the children knew and what their parents did not.
 For young people, life was vastly different from what their parents experienced during the interwar and war years.
 Economic depression, mass unemployment, war, and chaos were a distant memory; full employment and material comfort were the norm.
 Such a drastic difference in outlook and experience created a rift between the generations.
 As for the peers, they did have a significant influence on young people, for while the modus operandi of youth culture at the time was to be oneself and to disregard the opinions of others, in practice, peer pressure ensured conformity and uniformity, at least within a given subculture.

+In the United States, while the 1950s may be remembered by some as an orderly and tranquil decade, dissent and rebellion were just beneath the surface, ready to erupt.
+Indeed, the generational gap became apparent in the late 1960s.
+Moreover, the Baby Boomers lived through a period of dramatic cultural cleavage between the left-leaning proponents of change and the more conservative individuals.
+Analysts believe this cleavage has played out politically from the time of the Vietnam War to the present day, to some extent defining the divided political landscape in the country.
+Leading-edge boomers are often associated with the counterculture of the 1960s, the later years of the civil rights movement, and the second wave of feminism in the 1970s.
+Conversely, many trended in moderate to conservative directions opposite to the counterculture, especially those making professional careers in the military (officer and enlisted), law enforcement, business, blue-collar trades, and Republican Party politics.
+On the other hand, trailing-edge boomers (also known as Generation Jones) came of age in the "malaise era" of the 1970s with events such as the Watergate scandal, the 1973–1975 recession, the 1973 oil crisis, the United States Bicentennial (1976), and the Iranian hostage crisis (1979).
+Politically, early boomers in the United States tend to be Democrats, while later boomers tend to be Republicans.